ResourceDataInc/Centroid/README.md

 server = config.database.server_address # => "my-server.local"
 ```

-See the [python](python/README.md) API documentation for information on how to install and use the python API.
+See the [Python](python/README.md) API documentation for information on how to install and use the Python API.

 #### .NET